Skip to content

 2. Buda Castle

-Buda Castle with many other buildings are located on the Castle Hill.
-The historical building accommodated famous persons in Hungary’s history.
-Right now Buda Castle houses The Budapest History Museum and Hungarian National Gallery.
-From the outside, it has peculiarly as Budapest many heroic sculptures and views atop the Danube river.
-In the Castle Distric area are many beautiful buildings, gardens and palaces which are great to just spend time.
+Buda Castle and many other buildings are located on Castle Hill.
+This historical building has accommodated many famous figures in Hungary’s history.
+Buda Castle currently houses The Budapest History Museum and the Hungarian National Gallery.
+From the outside, it boasts numerous heroic sculptures reminiscent of Budapest’s rich history and offers views overlooking the Danube River.
+The Castle District area has beautiful buildings, gardens, and palaces perfect for leisurely exploration.

 3. Hike up to Citadel